ZeeRooo/MaterialFBook/README.md

 - RSS deleted (No notifications = no work = more space for nothing)
 - Moved "jump to up" buttom from left bar to fab menu

++ Version 1.4:
+- Added options to navigation menui (events, groups, close app, log out, and more).
+- Theme engine (Dark Theme, Material Dark Theme, Material Theme and Facebook Mobile Theme).
+Thx: rignaneseleo from Slimsocial For Facebook for the theme engine.
+- Added option to hide buttons of navigation menu (hide messages or hide groups, etc).

 ###########

 - I recomend Android Studio to build this project -